Workers' Compensation, A Brief History

 TODAY

 We have seen wage loss come in 1979 and go in the 1993 reform, replaced by impairment income and supplemental benefits.
 The closing years of the 20th Century brought many changes especially as litigation and medical care continued to be a problem not only in Florida but on a national level as well.
 The 1993 reform act introduced our system to Managed Health Care Arrangements (MCA’s).
 The Employee's Assistance Office (EAO), designed to prevent litigation through education, information, and the Early Intervention Program and to resolve disputes quickly and effectively, became a reality.
 In addition, the Employer Help Line, known today as the Customer Information and Services, was established to assist employers and other customers with their questions and problems.
-In the 1993 Reform Act the emphasis was, and still is today, placed on reemployment, getting the injured worker back to work as soon as able, therefor reducing costs and increasing productivity.
+In the 1993 Reform Act the emphasis was, and still is today, placed on reemployment, getting the injured worker back to work as soon as able, therefore reducing costs and increasing productivity.

 Now, in 2003, our law again underwent a major reform, with changes to the Permanent Total, Impairment Income and Death Benefit structures, construction industry exemptions, compliance enforcement, medical services, as well as examination and investigation of carrier and claim handling entities.